MitchellHarrison/markov-redistricting/scrape/README.md

 ### ColoradoGraph.ipynb

 Jupyter notebook that demonstrates how to extract node and edge information from county.csv to be used for NetworkX graphs.

+### data_by_county.csv

+CSV file compiling various statistics from partisan lean, population, and registered voters.

+Data Dictionary:

+- County: County name (in Colorado, sorted in alphabetical order)
+- PVI: Partisan Voting Index
+  - Represents whether a county favors the Democratic or Republican presidential candidate more
+  - Positive values indicate that the county favors the Democratic candidate
+  - Negative vaues indicate that the county favors the Republican candidate
+  - Zero represents a neutral county
+- Population: County population based on 2022 estimates
+- #Democrats: Number of Democrats in the county as of 2023 estimates
+- #Republicans: Number of Republicans in the county as of 2023 estimates